dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-tracker-capture-app.md

 1. Click on the **map icon**
 2. Find the location you want by either searching or locating it on the map
-3. Left click on the location you want, and choose **Set coordinate**
+3. Right-click on the location you want, and choose **Set coordinate**
 4. Click **Capture** at the bottom

 ### Capture Polygon